Amna-Liaqat-Ali/QA-Portfolio/README.md

 ### Project 1: Amazon Clone Flutter App

 #### Project Overview
-This project involves API testing of the Signup functionality of the Amazon Clone application using Postman.
+This project involves API testing of the Signup,Login functionality of the Amazon Clone application using Postman.
 The goal is to validate request/response behavior, status codes, and backend validations.

 ---

+## Modules Covered

-## Testing Scope
+## Sign Up
-- Request & Response Validation
-- Status Code Verification
-- Input Validation
-- Error Handling
-- Edge Case Testing

----

 ## Bugs Identified